Welcome to the official website of author Simon Higgins

 Want a read that offers a sumptuous feast for the imagination, from a veritable ‘who’s who’ of Australian writers and poets?
 Sure you do. 🙂 Simon is honoured to have contributed to Rich and Rare, a beautifully illustrated anthology and Children’s Book Council of Australia Notable Book of the Year that features his new novella Tomodachi: The Silkworm and the Leaf (a standalone medieval Japanese adventure and prequel to his highly successful and critically-acclaimed novel Tomodachi: The Edge of the World).
 For more information and ordering, click here:

-Check out this movie-quality teaser for Simon’s Moonshadow series, brought to life by Crane Animation of China.
+Check out this movie-quality teaser for Simon’s Moonshadow series.
 Moonshadow is coming!

 To find out more about the Moonshadow books and read reviews, visit the Books page.

-To order Moonshadow in your publishing territory or language, see the links below on this page.
+To learn where to order Moonshadow in your publishing territory or language, just Google or Baidu search the title and author.

 Simon Higgins, in brief…